k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 ## What can I do in Reaper?

-To access Reaper, if you are running locally, navigate to [http://localhost:8080/webui/](http://localhost:8080/webui/).
+To access Reaper, navigate to [http://localhost:8080/webui/](http://localhost:8080/webui/).

+{{% alert title="Tip" color="success" %}}
+Again, if you are not running locally, use the hostname value in the URL that you specified on the `--set reaper.ingress.host` flag above.
+{{% /alert %}}

 ### Check the cluster’s health